abinit/abinit/doc/tutorial/base4.md

 ## Aluminum, the bulk and the surface.

-This lesson aims at showing how to get the following physical properties, for a metal, and for a surface:
+This tutorial aims at showing how to get the following physical properties, for a metal, and for a surface:

 * the total energy
 * the lattice parameter